 • Poor aftercare

-Medical malpractice can involve any medical professional—not just doctors—including nurses, pharmacists, physician assistants, surgeons, hospitals, and clinics, among others.
+Medical malpractice can involve any medical professional, not just doctors, including nurses, pharmacists, physician assistants, surgeons, hospitals, and clinics, among others

 Calculating Medical Malpractice Settlement Damages

-The worth of a medical malpractice settlement is unique for each case.
+lculating medical malpractice claims involves evaluating both economic and non-economic damages based on the unique circumstances of each case.
 Generally, though, it’s calculated based on two things: economic damages and non-economic damages.

 Economic Damages